henninb/dotfiles/documents/vocab.md

 ## maturation [noun] the action or process of maturing.
 ## rubric [noun] a statement of purpose or function
 ## didactic [adjective] in the manner of a teacher, particularly so as to treat someone in a patronizing way
+## insufferable [adjective] Difficult or impossible to endure; intolerable.
+## consummation [noun] An ultimate goal or end.

+## sinister  of, on, or toward the left-hand side (in a coat of arms, from the bearer's point of view, i.e., the right as it is depicted).; giving the impression that something harmful or evil is happening or will happen.